openpolitics/manifesto/manifesto/economy.md

 ### Financial Transaction Tax

-Introduce a tax on financial transactions, commonly known as a "Robin Hood Tax".
-To increase friction in speculative financial markets, we will join the EU Financial Transaction Tax[^1].
+Introduce a tax on financial transactions, commonly known as a "Robin Hood Tax", to raise funds and reduce instability from financial speculation.
+We will do this by joining the proposed EU Financial Transaction Tax[^1] system, which is planned to start in 10 countries across Europe during 2016.

 ## Social Security